Table of Contents

 How Permanent Life Insurance Works

 As the name suggests, permanent life insurance provides coverage for your entire lifetime as long as premiums are paid when due.
 Permanent life policies offer a death benefit and cash value.
 The death benefit is paid to your beneficiaries upon your passing.
 The cash value is a separate portion of your policy that builds interest that can be used during your lifetime.
 However, loans or withdrawals may generate an income tax liability, reduce the cash value and death benefit and cause the policy to lapse.
 Loans will also accrue interest.
-Premiums for the permanent life policy may stay the same or change over time depending on whether you have a whole or universal policy.

 - According to the Insurance Information Institute, whole life insurance is the most common type of permanent life insurance.
 These policies offer the basic features of a death benefit and cash value that builds over time.
 All the while, the premium remains fixed.